 Plagiarism is defined in terms of proscribed acts.
 Students are expected to understand that such practices constitute academic dishonesty regardless of motive.
-Those who deny deceitful intent, claim not to have known that the act constituted plagiarism, or maintain that what they did was inadvertent are nevertheless subject to penalties when plagiarism has been confirmed.
+Those who deny deceitful intent claim not to know that the act constituted plagiarism or maintain that what they was inadvertently nevertheless subject to penalties when plagiarism has been confirmed.